|

 Teaching topographic maps in middle school might seem intimidating, but it’s really a lot of fun!

-Growing up in the mountains of Pennsylvania, topography has always fascinated me!
-I love the way a flat map can show mountains, valleys and stream direction.
+Growing up in the mountains of Pennsylvania, topography has always fascinated me.
+I love the way a flat map can show mountains, valleys, and stream directions.

 If you have students who love to spend time in the great outdoors hiking or camping, they’ll be hooked when they learn how to visualize the terrain of an area using a flat map.